marxin/mdbook-linkcheck2/README.md

 # the "Accept: text/html" header
 'crates\.io' = ["Accept: text/html"]

-# mdbook-linkcheck will interpolate environment variables into your header via
+# mdbook-linkcheck2 will interpolate environment variables into your header via
 # $IDENT.
 #
 # If this is not what you want you must escape the `$` symbol, like `\$TOKEN`.